 Prior work shows that training data can sometimes be extracted from models~\citep{privacyattack4,fu2}, even in privacy-preserving settings like federated learning.
 We formalize vulnerability to data extraction through identifiability: if one can reliably infer which dataset was used during fine-tuning, the process may be considered vulnerable.

 Formally, let \( m_0 \) be fine-tuned on unrelated datasets \( D_1, \dots, D_n \).
-For text, "unrelated" can mean differing in roughly one word out of five while remaining coherent.
+For text, "unrelated" can mean differing by one word out of five while remaining coherent.
 A dataset \( D \) with \( B \) bits may yield \( n \approx 2^{B/k} \) such variants by altering one bit per \(k\).
-We define vulnerability to data extraction as follows:
+We define vulnerability to data extraction as~follows:

 \begin{definition}[simple formalization of vulnerability to data extraction] An algorithm $A$ producing $A(m_0,D)$ from model $m_0$ and dataset $D$ is vulnerable to data extraction for ${\cal D}=(D_1,\dots,D_n)$ (all distinct) if there exists a mapping $E$ such that